 - Enter an email address to instead have replies sent to a custom reply-to address.
 If a custom reply-to email address is used, replies are not added as a comment on the run.

-- To help keep output fields organized, choose a prefix that will be added to the beginning of each output field name as this action may output more than one field.
+- To help keep output fields organized, choose an output field prefix to add to the beginning of each output field name as this action may output more than one field.

 Email bounce output fields are added to the output if an email bounces.